JarrentWu1031/CCPL/README.md

 # CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer

-This is the code implementation of our paper: [CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer], which is accepted by ECCV-2022
+This is the code implementation of our paper: [CCPL: Contrastive Coherence Preserving Loss for Versatile Style Transfer](), which is accepted by ECCV-2022

 <p align="center">